MCP Authorization Conformance

 - NIST AI RMF and the NIST Generative AI Profile for governed, mapped, measured, and managed AI risk.

 The open pack is the proof model.
-The premium production opportunity is a hosted MCP authorization scanner:
+The reviewed production opportunity is a hosted MCP authorization scanner:

 - discover live protected-resource and authorization-server metadata,